The Best Arrow Cases and Arrow Holders: Some Favorites

 There are pros and cons to each:

 The Bad: The only drawback to arrow tubes is that your arrows can get jostled around.
 That can be an issue, especially if you're using feather vanes, which are delicate and can get damaged.
 Luckily, there are certain models (like the October Mountain holder that I reviewed below) that have an internal organizer, so that's not always an issue.
-That said—if you've got cheap arrows, or you go through them quickly, it may not matter too much.
+That said—if you go through your arrows pretty quickly anyway, it may not matter too much.

 The Bad: Arrow cases can be bulky and difficult to transport places.
 If you've got your bow in a case and your arrows in another case and your equipment in another case, that's a lot to keep track of.
 Plus, not all of them have handles, which is kind of weird.